mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 You can set the width, style, or color of all four borders at once using the {{cssxref("border")}} property.

-To set the properties of each side individually, you can use:
+To set the properties of each side individually, use:

 - {{cssxref("border-top")}}
 - {{cssxref("border-right")}}
 - {{cssxref("border-bottom")}}
 - {{cssxref("border-left")}}

-To set the width, style, or color of all sides, use the following:
+To set the width, style, or color of all sides, use:

 - {{cssxref("border-width")}}
 - {{cssxref("border-style")}}
 - {{cssxref("border-color")}}

-To set the width, style, or color of a single side, you can use one of the more granular longhand properties:
+To set the width, style, or color of a single side, use one of the more granular longhand properties:

 - {{cssxref("border-top-width")}}
 - {{cssxref("border-top-style")}}